Arash-Barabadi/ROS2/Workspace-Package_Node/Instruction.md

     node = Node("py_test")
     node = MyNode()

+    #Please note that, the node is not the executable, the node is inside the executable or the file.

     #Let's print something with get_logger.
 So you will use get_logger function from the node objet.
     node.get_logger().info("Hello ROS2")